 Choose a good original photo.
 Damage can usually be repaired, but a fuzzy, out-of-focus original is not a good candidate for restoration.
 Faded photos should contain some detail, even in the lightest areas.
 If an area is completely blank, it cannot be restored.

 Scan in RGB mode.
-Even if your original is black-and-white, scanning in RGB mode provides more detail than greyscale mode.
+Even if your original is black-and-white, scanning in RGB color provides more detail than greyscale.
 Bitmap mode is not useful for restoration.

 Send the files to us with our E-mail Order Form.
 It takes a while to transmit large files, so send files individually.
 If you're sending multiple files, you might prefer to write the files to a CD or flash drive and mail it to us with our Printed Order Form.
 All materials will be returned with your completed project.